Nutrition and Eggs

 Egg allergy in infants and children

-Estimates of prevalence of food allergies are frequently based on self-reported data and therefore may overstate the issue.
-A 2007 meta-analysis included both self-reported and more objectiv evidence of IgE-mediated reactions, such as skin prick and double-blind challenged data.* The reported prevalence for egg allergy in young children based on symptomatic and skin prick/IgE tests in this analysis was 0.5% - 2.5%.
+Many estimates of prevalence of food allergies are based on self-reported data and therefore may overstate the issue.
+However, a 2007 meta-analysis that included both self-reported and more objective evidence of IgE-mediated reactions, such as skin prick and double-blind challenge data, suggested that food allergy affects about 4% of children.2 The reported prevalence for egg allergy in young children based on symptomatic and skin prick/IgE tests in this analysis was 0.5% - 2.5%.